 Current staff and students at Keele can request a book which is currently on loan to another student.
 You can request up to eight books.
 Please note that you cannot exceed your loan limit.

 Go to Library Search and sign in using your Keele IT details.

-You can then search for resources in the usual way and you are able to request up to five items, providing you have not exceeded the loan limit.
+You can then search for resources in the usual way and you are able to request up to eight items, providing you have not exceeded the loan limit.

 More information is available at https://keele.ac.uk/library/usingthelibrary/borrowing.